Upcoming Argentina farm strike may slow much-needed corn exports

 “The strike will cause line-ups at upriver ports,” said the trader, who asked not to be identified.

 Argentine is the world’s No. 3 corn and soybean exporter.
 Farmers here have harvested 74 percent of their 2012/13 corn and 97 percent of their soybeans, according to Argentine government data released last week.
-The agriculture ministry expects the country to harvest of 25.7 million tonnes corn and 50.6 million of soybeans.
+The agriculture ministry expects the country to harvest of 28 million tons corn and 50.6 million of soybeans.

 Global importers reliance on South American corn and soybeans has increased this year because U.S. stocks of both commodities are the tightest in years.
 Late planting in the United States and a likely later-than-normal harvest have increased demand for Argentine and Brazilian crops.